 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 164 cities.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-New Hyde Park took the distinction of being the most Asian, while Waterloo was the least Asian city.
+New Hyde Park took the distinction of being the most Asian, while Kiryas Joel was the least Asian city.

 Read on for more information on how the cities in New York ranked by population of Asian residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.

 New Hyde Park is an area that includes the incorporated Village of New Hyde Park in Nassau County, Long Island, New York, United States, as well as surrounding unincorporated areas.
 The place name, New Hyde Park, and its postal codes, 11040-11099, are used to serve all of these areas.